bruderol/project-automation/docs/SETUP.md

 #### Starting Applications

-* Inside the VM use `Activities` to find applications you can start (use the doted icon to find more apps)
+* Inside the VM use `Activities` on the upper left to find applications you can start (use the doted icon to find more apps)
 * We recommend to quickly start the following applications for initial configuration:
     * Terminal (under Utilities)
     * IntelliJ (see initial setup further below)
-* It might be useful to pin these applications as Favorites in the right hand side Activities Menu
+* It might be useful to pin these applications as Favorites in the left hand side Favourites Start Bar

 ### Vagrant Configuration of the VM

-In case you are interested in the automated setup and configuration of such a Developer VM, you can study the configuration of the VM in this repository here: https://github.com/bruderol/vagrant-dev-env
+In case you are interested in how the automated setup and configuration of such a Developer VM works, you can study the configuration of the VM in this repository here: https://github.com/bruderol/vagrant-dev-env
 * see Vagrantfile
 * see provision.sh
 * see README.md for installed tools and more information

-It is so simple to share a VM with your working colleagues like this and have a well defined and consistent common development environment throughout the team, that is easy to maintain in code.
+It is that simple to share a VM with your working colleagues like this and have a well defined and consistent common development environment throughout the team, that is easy to maintain in code.